-Modern computers have been around since the 1930’s and became the technology “backbone” of business worldwide when IBM entered the market in the 1950’s.
+Modern computers have been around since the 1930’s and became the technology “backbone” of business worldwide.
 Advancements in networking, the Desktop PC, the Internet, Client/Server and mobile devices have all had profound effects on business and operations.
 However, public cloud computing gives the enterprise and government agencies transformative operational and financial options to innovate like no other technology in the history of the business.
 As a result, public cloud computing has the potential to be the single most disruptive technology advancement in the history of modern business.

 From a financial standpoint, public cloud computing has completely changed the Total Cost of Ownership (TCO) equation and revolutionized how we account for computer and software assets.
 By enabling the enterprise and government agencies to evolve from tracking capital investments and amortization to pure expenses with Software-as-a-Service (SaaS) and Pay-as-you-Go models, public cloud computing provides financial leaders with the freedom to more closely forecast the financial impact of various “what-if” business scenarios and more accurately account for actual costs.
 In addition, with scalable computing resources from Azure, AWS, and other public cloud service providers, IT operations can now scale up to meet peak computing demands and scale back down when demand drops.
 This flexibility results in dramatically reduced costs and TCO.